snowplow-archive/snowplow.github.com/_posts/2015-01-18-modeling-events-through-entity-snapshotting.md

 * Entities and events are deeply intertwined concepts - we cannot understand an event without understanding the entities which were involved in that event
 * Entities change over time, because they contain frequently and infrequently changing properties
-* Most of our data systems are atemporal.
-Change Data Capture is a whole industry dedicated to trying to map entities' state transitions over time
+* Most of the data systems we work with are atemporal.
+Change Data Capture is a methodology dedicated to trying to map entities' state transitions in these atemporal systems over time
-* Entity snapshotting gives us a simple but effective way of recording the state of our relevant entities at the moment of an event
+* Entity snapshotting gives us a simple but effective way of recording the state of our relevant entities at the specific moment of an event
 * Our revised event grammar consists _only_ of a verb plus various required and optional entity snapshots
 * We can represent our event grammar using self-describing JSON.
 The model in JSON seems simple yet flexible
+* We are looking forward to feedback on our re-framed event grammar leveraging entity snapshotting

 [kreps]: http://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying
 [dean]: http://manning.com/dean/